 NOTE 4 The degree of protection obtained in exposed outdoor environments will depend to some extent on the thickness and durability of the barrier film provided by the rust preventive material.
 For relatively short-term storage, product “B” will give effective protection.
 For longer periods, product “A” is recommended.
 It provides the toughest coating for a product of this type, and is more resistant to film rupture than product “B.” For dip application, product “A” should be heated to 85 °C (185 °F).

 NOTE 5 Product "D" is a solvent-cutback asphaltic material.
-This product provides the best protection for long-term outdoor storage, but must be removed before the part is put into service.
+This product provides the best protection for long-term outdoor storage, but is removed before the part is put into service.
 The preferred application method is by spray, although dipping and brush applications are also suitable.
-Product "D" dries to a thick, hard, durable, black film but may be removed with a good quality mineral spirits solvent.
+Product "D" dries to a thick, hard, durable, black film and is typically removed with a good quality mineral spirits solvent.

 NOTE 6 Although products “A” through “C” do not require removal before the part is placed in service, care should be taken to be sure that the coating has not absorbed abrasive dust.